awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

    openssl rsa -in private.key -outform PEM -pubout -out public.key
    ```

-## Step 2: Add the public key to the DNS configuration for your domain<a name="send-email-authentication-dkim-bring-your-own-update-dns"></a>
+## Step 2: Add the selector and public key to your DNS provider's domain configuration<a name="send-email-authentication-dkim-bring-your-own-update-dns"></a>

 Now that you've created a key pair, you have to add the public key as a TXT record to the DNS configuration for your domain\.